 The visually striking adaptation of Frank Herbert’s novel, Dune, transports you into the shoes of Paul Atreides as he learns about the political struggle over Spice, a valuable resource on the desert planet Arrakis.

-With a sequel in development, Dune is highly recommended for Starfield lovers as it explores the power dynamics and struggles for resources between different parties in a vast galactic setting.
+With a sequel in development, Dune is highly recommended for Starfield lovers as it explores the power dynamics and resource struggles between different parties in a vast galactic setting.

 Arrival (2016)